javapathfinder/jpf-wiki-sync/JPF-Google-Summer-of-Code-2021.md

 3. Goals.
 Have multiple, prioritized goals, so that you have alternatives if something does not go as expected.

-4. Detailed description and implementation plan.
+4. Detailed description and concrete implementation plan.
 What you plan to implement (what feature is missing).
-Include initial steps you have already taken and/or an initial plan of how to reach the first goal(s).
+Include initial steps you have already taken and/or an your plan of how to reach the first goal(s).
 Be as concrete as possible.

 5. Tentative timeline.
-A detailed weekly plan for the first 3 - 4 weeks, and outline the remainder as a list of larger steps ("sprints") for the remaining time, perhaps 2 - 3 weeks as an interval for that.
+A detailed weekly plan for the first 3 - 4 weeks, and outline the remainder as a list of larger steps ("sprints") for the remaining time, perhaps 1 - 2 weeks as an interval for that.
 Make sure you have enough time for testing and documentation.
 Leave open some extra time for unexpected problems.

 6. A list of foreseen major challenges, a plan to deal with them, including a back-up plan if something does not work out as intended.

 7. Plans for future improvements (and possible future involvement) after GSoC.

 8. Any possible conflicts of interest.

-You can compensate for being absent for a week or two by starting earlier (during the community bonding period).
+9. Scheduling issues.
+You can compensate for being absent for a week by starting earlier (during the community bonding period).
 However, finishing late is not possible as the evaluation deadlines set by Google are strict.